julsraemy/loud-consistency/02_lux/README.md

 Processing: https://lux.collections.yale.edu/data/text/0000075c-f59a-419e-8d92-cb41565b5a18
   Validation failed.
 Validation errors:
   Error 1: /identified_by/1 --> {'type': 'Identifier', 'content': 'ils:yul:14996707', 'attributed_by': [{'type': 'AttributeAssignment', 'carried_out_by': [{'id': 'https://lux.collections.yale.edu/data/group/d07b9b86-0a1e-4026-aa4c-8ecba8bbd9c9', 'type': 'Group', '_label': 'Yale University Library'}]}], 'classified_as': [{'id': 'https://lux.collections.yale.edu/data/concept/89630361-18a3-4c4b-bcd7-16894d95defd', 'type': 'Type', '_label': 'System-Assigned Number'}]} is not valid under any of the given schemas
-  Error 2: / --> Additional properties are not allowed ('_links' was unexpected)
 ```

 ### Summary

-As the exercice was more to see if the patterns were correct, the internal `_links` properties in LUX can be disregarded in this summary, even if this is still something to be discussed within the Linked Art community on how to serialise additional properties for internal purposes.
+By looking at the LUX data, we can see that there are internal `_links` properties which per the schemas shouldn't be allowed but these are still validated as allowed affordances - using underscores for internal reasons - by the Linked Art JSON Validator.

 | **Endpoint**              	| **JSON Schema**                                                     	| **LA Example**     	| **Selected LUX instance** 	|
 |---------------------------	|---------------------------------------------------------------------	|--------------------	|---------------------------	|